vcodecopenh264_web_logo

 static std::string getVersion();

-Method can be used without a VCodecOpenH264 class instance:
+This method can be used without a VCodecOpenH264 class instance:

 std::cout << "VCodecOpenH264 class version: " << VCodecOpenH264::getVersion();